demosheol/slstatus/README.md

-# Sheol's build of DWM
+# Sheol's build of SLStatus

 ## Installation for newbs